Sport in Qatar: Falconry

-Falconry has been a popular and culturally-revered practice in Qatar for centuries.
-Initially embraced by a select few, falconry gradually burgeoned in popularity, becoming a tradition passed down through generations.
-As the sport proliferated, so too did the demand for hunting falcons, leading to a surge in their market value.
+Falconry has been a popular cultural practice in Qatar for centuries.
 On average, a falcon can go for anywhere from $4,000 to $10,000; a price of $250,000 was even recorded at an auction in 2022.
-Given the substantial financial investment required, falconry remains a pursuit primarily reserved for those of financial means.
-The only falconry association is Al Gannas, which was founded in 2008 in the Katara Cultural Village and which hosts the Annual Falconry Festival, otherwise known as S'hail.
+Due to the high prices of hunting falcons, it is mainly practiced by upper-class citizens able to afford the investment.
+The only falconry association is Al Gannas, which was founded in 2008 in the Katara Cultural Village and which hosts the Annual Falconry Festival, also known as S'hail.
 Hunting season extends from October to April.

-The art of falconry demands not only a fervent passion for the hunt but also a profound understanding of both prey and predator.
-A successful falconer must possess keen observational skills, discerning the subtle intricacies of avian anatomy and behavior.
-The selection of a prime hunting falcon hinges upon meticulous examination, wherein feathers, coloration, and physical attributes serve as crucial indicators of prowess.
-Additionally, falconry necessitates robust vehicles and adept drivers capable of navigating the rugged terrain of the desert.
-Falconers traverse great distances in search of game, with the vast plains of Saudi Arabia, Sudan and Pakistan being popular choices.
-The most popular venue for falconry in Qatar is the Falcon Souq at Souq Waqif in Doha.
-Among the activities that take place here are auctions for expensive birds, the process of taming, and veterinary care for falcons, which is provided at the state-of-the-art Souq Waqif Falcon Hospital.
+Falconers are often required to be well-versed in matters such avian anatomy and behavior, as the selection of an efficient hunting falcon is dependent on several physical factors which are not immediately apparent to the layperson, such as feathers and coloration.
+Furthermore, falconers typically require adequate transportation means to traverse the desert, as they typically travel great distances in search of game, with the plains of Saudi Arabia, Sudan and Pakistan being popular destinations.
+The most popular local venue for falconry is the Falcon Souq at Souq Waqif in Doha.
+Among the activities that take place here are auctions for expensive birds, the process of taming, and veterinary care for falcons, which is usually provided at the Souq Waqif Falcon Hospital.

 Types of falcons

-Four primary variants of falcons are trained for hunting in Arabia:
+The primary variants of falcons are trained for hunting are: